 Best case scenario, walk away from your work and sit somewhere comfortable so you can zone out for a while.
 Do some meditation to give your mind a break and try a little yoga to get the blood flowing again.

-Do you have any productivity hacks to add this list?
-Add them to the comments below and I’ll write a follow up article just for you!
+Do you have any productivity hacks to add to this list?
+Add them to the comments below.

 Productivity is less about what you do with your time.
 And more about how you run your mind.Robin Sharma